 The campus bookstore and mailroom is located in Childress Hall.
 If you live on campus you will have a mailbox either in Childress Hall or in your residence hall if you live at Gibbs or Studebaker.
-You can pick up your free books, buy Panther apparel, or ship things via UPS from this location.
+You can pick up your free books, buy Panther apparel, or ship things by USPS mail or via UPS from this location.
 Contact Janet Rush (402) 363-5661